Declaration of a married name/ Name declaration for civil partners

 Example*: Ms. Meier (German citizen) and Mr. Smith (British citizen) got married in the UK.
 Ms. Meier would now like to change her surname under German law.

 Variant A: Ms. Meier wishes to take the surname Smith.
 Mr. Smith will keep his surname.
+Children born in wedlock are to be given the surname Smith.

 Variant B: Ms. Meier wishes to take the surname Meier-Smith.
 Mr. Smith will keep his surname.
+Children born in wedlock are to be given the surname Smith.

 *Please note: This example is provided purely for illustration purposes.
 It may also apply in the case of a married couple where one spouse is German and the other has a different nationality.
 These principles apply to same-sex married couples as well.